2507612boss-byte/eduard-pil-biography-/README.en.md

 - **Two Gold Medals** for other economic studies:
   - *“Theoretical and Statistical Variants of Economic and Population Development of the World’s Countries”* (LIBER Barcelona, Spain, 2018)
   - *“Analysis of GDP and Population from 1960 to 2006 and Forecast up to 2030”* (Hong Kong Book Fair, 2019)
-- Gold Medal *“For Innovative Work in Higher Education”* (RAE, 2025)

 ---